cseanburns/systems-librarianship/src/01-history-linux-unix.md

 An outline of the history of Unix and Linux.

+**Note**: this section is borrowed from my
+[Linux Systems Administration][linuxsysadmin]
+course.

 ## Location: Bell Labs, part of AT&T (New Jersey), late 1960s through early 1970s

-- Starts with an operating system called Multics.
+In the late 1960s through the early 1970s at Bell Labs, part of AT&T in New Jersey, the journey began with an operating system called Multics.
-- Multics was a time sharing system
-    - That is, more than one person could use it at once.
+Multics was a pioneering time-sharing system, allowing more than one person to use it at once.
+Despite its innovative approach,
-- But Multics had issues and was slowly abandoned
+Multics was fraught with issues and was slowly abandoned.
+In the midst of this abandonment,
-- [Ken Thompson][thompson] found an old PDP-7.
-Started to write UNIX.
+[Ken Thompson][thompson]
-    - The [ed][ed1] line editor was written.
+stumbled upon an old PDP-7 and started writing what would become UNIX.
+During this time,
-    - Pronounced e.d. but generally sounded out.
+he created the [ed][ed1] line editor, pronounced e.d., but generally sounded out.
-- This version of UNIX would later be referred to as *Research Unix*
+This specific version of UNIX would later be known as Research Unix.
+The project caught the attention of
+[Dennis Ritchie][ritchie],
-- [Dennis Ritchie][ritchie], the creator of the C programming language, joined Thompson's efforts.
+the creator of the C programming language, who joined Thompson's efforts, and together they laid the groundwork for a revolution in computing.

 ## Location: Berkeley, CA (University of California, Berkeley), early to mid 1970s

+In the early to mid-1970s at the
+University of California, Berkeley, the evolution of UNIX continued.
+While not classified as 'free software,'
-- The code for UNIX was not 'free software' but low cost and easily shared.
+UNIX's code was low-cost and easily shared among tech enthusiasts.
-- Ken Thompson visited Berkeley and helped install [Version 6 of UNIX][unix6]
+Ken Thompson visited Berkeley, where he helped install Version 6 of [UNIX][unix6], marking a significant moment in the system's history.
-- [Bill Joy][billjoy] and others contributed heavily
+At Berkeley, several contributors, including [Bill Joy][billjoy], played vital roles in its development.
-    - Joy created the [vi][nvi] text editor, a descendant of the popular [Vim][vim] editor, many other important programs, and was a co-founder of Sun Microsystems
+Joy was particularly influential, creating the [vi][nvi] text editor, a descendant of the popular [Vim][vim] editor, and many other essential programs.
-- This installation of UNIX would eventually become known as the Berkeley Software Distribution, or BSD.
+He also co-founded Sun Microsystems.
+This installation and collaborative effort at
+Berkeley eventually led to the creation of the Berkeley Software Distribution, or [BSD][BSD], a landmark in the history of UNIX and computing as a whole.

 ## AT&T

-- Until its breakup in 1984,
+Until its breakup in 1984,
+AT&T operated under a unique agreement with the
-  AT&T was not allowed to profit off patents that were not directly related to its telecommunications businesses.
+U.S. government that restricted the company from profiting off patents not directly related to its telecommunications businesses.
-- This agreement with the US government helped protect the company from monopolistic charges, and as a result, they could not commercialize UNIX.
+This arrangement helped shield AT&T from monopolistic charges, but it also came with a significant limitation: they could not commercialize UNIX.
-- This changed after the breakup.
+The landscape changed dramatically after the breakup of AT&T.
+The constraints lifted,
-  System V UNIX became the standard bearer of commercial UNIX.
+allowing System V UNIX to emerge as the standard bearer of commercial UNIX.
+This transition marked a turning point in the history of computing, positioning UNIX as a central player in the commercial technology market.

 ## Location: Boston, MA (MIT), early 1980s through early 1990s

+In Boston, MA, at MIT during the early 1980s through the early 1990s, a significant shift in the software industry was taking place.
-- In the late 1970s, [Richard Stallman][stallman] noticed
+In the late 1970s,
-  that software began to become commercialized.
+[Richard Stallman][stallman] observed the growing trend of software becoming commercialized.
-    - As a result, hardware vendors stopped sharing the code they developed to make their hardware work.
+This commercialization led to hardware vendors ceasing to share the code they developed to make their hardware work.
-- Software code became eligible for copyright protection with the Copyright Act of 1976
+This paradigm change was further solidified by the Copyright Act of 1976, making software code eligible for copyright protection.
-- Stallman, who thrived in a *hacker culture*, began to battle against this turn of events.
+Stallman, who thrived in a hacker culture, began to battle against this new direction.
-- Stallman created the [GNU project][gnuproject],
-  the free software philosophy, GNU Emacs, a popular and important text editor, and he wrote many other programs.
+He responded by creating the [GNU project][gnuproject], embracing the free software philosophy, and developing influential tools such as GNU Emacs, a popular text editor, and many other programs.
-- The GNU project is an attempt to create a completely **free software** operating system, that was Unix-like, called GNU.
+The GNU project was an ambitious attempt to create a completely free software operating system that was Unix-like, called GNU.
-- By the early 1990s, Stallman and others had developed all the utilities needed to have a full operating system, except for a kernel, which they called [GNU Hurd][gnuhurd].
+By the early 1990s,
+Stallman and others had developed all the utilities needed for a full operating system, except for a kernel, which they named [GNU Hurd][gnuhurd].
-- This included the Bash shell, written by [Brian Fox][bfox].
+This encompassing project included the creation of the Bash shell, written by [Brian Fox][bfox], reflecting a profound commitment to free and open software.

-- The GNU philosophy includes several propositions that define free software:
+The GNU philosophy includes several propositions that define free software:

 > The four freedoms, per GNU Project:
 > 0. The freedom to run the program as you wish,